 Did you know that the strawberry ice cream you had a few weeks back had added colour to it?
 Or that the mango pulp did not entirely colour your favourite mango juice brand?
 Maybe you knew.
 A recent research Symega conducted in India across 10 Indian cities revealed that 82% of consumers are aware that packaged food and beverages contain food colouring.
 But have you ever wondered what kind of food colouring is used here?
 Are these Natural Food Colours or Artificial dyes?
 If natural, where do they come from?
 Let’s delve a bit deeper

 Colour and food share an intrinsic bond.
 One look at a dish conveys its desirability, making food colours the most significant factor when swaying people’s perceptions of what they choose to eat or drink.
-This has contributed to the addition of food colours for centuries.
+The psychological impact of food colour plays a crucial role here, influencing emotions, appetite, and even taste expectations.
+This deep connection has contributed to the addition of food colours for centuries.

 There was a time when food colours were created from nature in the kitchens.
 Let’s go back in time and revisit our kitchens, wherein our ancestors depended on natural sources to add a hint of colour to the food everyone thoroughly enjoyed.
 They used to grind fresh turmeric to add yellow hues to the curries, made a paste out of dried red chillies to make gravies brighter, added beetroots to ensure dishes had a touch of magenta and so on.
+These natural methods were not just about aesthetics but also came with the advantages of natural food color—being free from synthetic additives, providing added nutritional value, and offering a safer alternative for consumption.
 As times progressed, eating out and packaged food became the new go-to habit that changed the world’s consumption pattern.
 This created a gap since these natural food colour sources were not readily available throughout the year, grew only in specific regions and climates, and, most importantly, were required in large quantities to ensure the colour stood out.
 These factors created the need for a commercial solution that is stable, accessible and promises an endless supply wherever and whenever needed.

 The boom of rapid industrialisation and the advancement of the food tech industry contributed to the existence of synthetic food colours.
 It guaranteed consistent results that came with a longer shelf life.
 However, all things artificial have long-term consequences on consumers’ health and well-being.
 Recently, the natural food colour business has grown exponentially with a focus on creating stable, safe, and natural options.